littleKyrie/GAMES103-HW1/README.md

 ## Introduction
 That is my first small task about simulation based on physics.

+In this case, we can see a Stanford bunny hit the wall or floor angrily.

 ## Rigid Body Dynamics
 First, we update the linear velocities V and angular velocities ω by multiplying damping coefficients.